-During the festival I post the daily Omer on my Facebook Page as part of my observance.
+During this observance I post the daily Omer nightly on my Facebook Page as part of my observance.

 The following explains this biblical observance and related insights.

 "Counting the Omer" is Torah Mitzvah 127: To count forty-nine days from the time of the cutting of the Omer (first sheaves of the barley harvest).
 There are various counts of the 613 mitzvot).

 וּסְפַרְתֶּ֤ם לָכֶם֙ מִמָּחֳרַ֣ת הַשַּׁבָּ֔ת מִיּוֹם֙ הֲבִ֣יאֲכֶ֔ם אֶת־עֹ֖מֶר הַתְּנוּפָ֑ה שֶׁ֥בַע שַׁבָּת֖וֹת תְּמִימֹ֥ת תִּהְיֶֽינָה׃

 And from the day on which you bring the sheaf of elevation offering—the day after the sabbath—you shall count off seven weeks.
 They must be complete:

 עַ֣ד מִֽמָּחֳרַ֤ת הַשַּׁבָּת֙ הַשְּׁבִיעִ֔ת תִּסְפְּר֖וּ חֲמִשִּׁ֣ים י֑וֹם וְהִקְרַבְתֶּ֛ם מִנְחָ֥ה חֲדָשָׁ֖ה לַיהוָֽה׃

 you must count until the day after the seventh week—fifty days; then you shall bring an offering of new grain to the LORD. -- Leviticus 23:15,16